rahulrathod315/iCompress-The-File-Compressor/README.md

 ## Requirements:
 To use this tool, you need to have the following installed on your system:
 - **Python 3**: Ensure Python 3 is installed.
 You can download it from [python.org](https://www.python.org/).
-- **Required Libraries**: The following Python libraries are used:
-  - `argparse`: For parsing command-line arguments.
-  - `heapq`: For implementing the priority queue used in the Huffman tree.

 ---